weicao1990/academic-kickstart/content/authors/admin/_index.md

 I have a wide range of research interests on applied machine learning, including Quantitive Trading, Intelligent Logistics, Networking Optimization etc. In the past one year, we cooperated with China-AMC, China-Taiping, Shunfeng-Tech, FETnet and many other compannies, to together explore the new opportunities for AI in different domains.
 I really enjoy solving real industrial problems from various areas with AI technique.

-***HIRING:*** I am seeking for self-motived interns who have interests on time series, tabular data and AutoML.
+***HIRING:*** I am seeking for self-motived interns who have interests on time series, tabular data and autoML.
 Feel free to contact me if you are interested.